 by Joe Uddeme

-Do you have an amazing business idea and are ready to buy a domain name to start dominating online with your business?
+Do you have a business idea and are ready to buy a domain name to start dominating online with your business?
 What if the dream domain name that you want is taken?

 Maybe your name is already registered to someone else, and you’ve found decent alternatives, but it’s not really the one you want.
 You’re probably thinking about how to buy a domain name from someone else.

 From a marketing perspective, having the right domain is especially important and you don’t want to settle for an unworthy alternative.
 Using a different TLD (Top-Level Domain) can also confuse potential website visitors who might try to visit the .com when you own the .net version of a domain.

 Don’t worry!
 You might be able to buy your ideal domain name directly from its current owner.
-Here’s how the process works for how to buy a domain name from someone else.
+Here’s how the process works for how to buy a domain name from someone that is already taken.